abdullah578/ECE444-F2022-Lab5/README.md

 # Cons of TDD #

 * Longer development cycles.
 Changing the interface of the code will also require rewriting the test cases
-* Can result in lots of test cases that are overly trivial
+* Can result in lots of trivial test cases
-* Cannot find bugs introduced in both implementation and test code
+* Cannot find bugs introduced in both developer and test code